mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 ## Time and Space Complexity
 ###### Time Complexity

-Time Complexity of our Backtracking approach: O((M * P)^D)

-where:

-- N is the number of continuous row/columns of empty cell (word to be filled) in the grid
-- P is the lists of possible word to be tested for the crossword constraint.
-- For the backtracking function, the depth(D) of the this recursive function which will be equal to the crossword constraint.
-D = intersection point(s) between the horizontal and vertical words.
-- M is the average length of word

-The Time Complexity will be O((M * P)^D) as each continuous cells will have only one word so D+1 words will be used.
+O((M * P)^D): Each continuous cells will have only one word so D+1 words will be used.
 At each intersection, we need to check P words.
 M is the average length of word and this is needed as we need to check constraints (reading time of a string).

 ###### Space Complexity
 O(L) : where L is the length of the given word.
 This space is used for recursion stack.